Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vb6AS9mxtcA.md

 ### Transcript

-> yeah i have a question is there in some future spaceships on other planets probably not probably not
+> yeah I have a question is there in some future spaceships on other planets probably not probably not